대메뉴 바로가기 본문 바로가기

 The development of scientific rockets has led to the securing of the basic technologies - including system integration, the design and fabrication of a liquid propelled engine, engine testing, and induction control and position control - required for the in-house development of launch vehicles, as well as laying the basis for the development of Naroho, Korea’s very first space launch vehicle, and that of a unique Korean model of launch vehicle.

-With a payload of around 150 kg of scientific equipment, it conducted various research tasks, including measurement of the ion layer environment and ozone layer distribution at an altitude of 140km or more above the Korean Peninsula.
+The two-stage solid propellant rocket carries about 150 kg scientific equipment to observe the ion layer environment and ozone layer distribution at the maximum altitude of 137.2 km above the Korean Peninsula.